 - Case / Exhibit Updates- Case protagonist update packages can be provided prior to each teaching group meeting.

 - Custom Curriculum Products- Information products (examples include Fast Answers or research guides) focused on research skill development and tailored to specific course objectives.

 - Class Presentations- Targeted demonstrations to teach students how to select, evaluate, and use the best information resources for your course.

 - Course Readings- Curated suggestions from Baker to support your syllabus.

 - Course Materials- Creation of stable links for course-related readings; print materials placed on Reserve within the Stamps Reading Room

-Special Collections (SC)
+Special Collections and Archives (SCA)

 - Case support - Identification and presentation of original materials in the HBS classroom to illuminate an HBS case